EarthlySkies/kura5-linux-integrations/README.md

 ## Dependencies
-Most, if not all, required tools should be provided by the GNU Coreutils package of your distribution.
+Most, if not all, required tools should be provided by the GNU Coreutils package of your distribution (or its dependencies).
 If not, here is the list of the tools that the scripts use:
 - bash
 - chmod